WORLD WAR II

-Few know the story of the Japanese invasion of Alaska during World War II.
-Ghost in the fog is the first tells the riveting story of how the Japanese invaded and occupied the Aleutian Islands in Alaska during World War II.
-The story is told from the point of view of the American civilians who were captured and taken prisoner, along with the American and Japanese soldiers who fought in one of the bloodiest battles of hand-to-hand combat during the war.
+Few know the story of the Japanese invasion of Alaska during World War II--until now.
+GHOSTS IN THE FOG is the first narrative nonfiction book for young adults to tell the riveting story of how the Japanese invaded and occupied the Aleutian Islands in Alaska during World War II.
+This fascinating little-known piece of American history is told from the point of view of the American civilians who were captured and taken prisoner, along with the American and Japanese soldiers who fought in one of the bloodiest battles of hand-to-hand combat during the war.

 Hitler’s Secret by William Osborne